EventStore/EventStore/docs/operations.md

 You might also be interested learning about EventStoreDB [diagnostics](diagnostics.md) and [indexes](./indexes.md), which might require some Ops attention.

-## Scavenging events
+## Scavenging

+In EventStoreDB, events are no longer present in stream reads or subscriptions after they have been deleted, or they have expired according to the metadata of the stream.

+The events are, however, still present in the database and will be visible in reads and subscriptions to `$all`.

-When you delete events or streams in EventStoreDB, they aren't removed immediately.
-To permanently delete these events you need to run a 'scavenge' on your database.
+To remove these events from the database, which may be necessary for GDPR, you need to run a 'scavenge' on each of your nodes.

-A scavenge operation reclaims disk space by rewriting your database chunks, minus the events to delete, and then deleting the old chunks.
+A scavenge operation removes events and reclaims disk space by creating a copy of the relevant chunk, minus those events, and then deleting the old chunk.
 The scavenged events are also removed from the index.

-Running a scavenge causes the active chunk to be completed so that it can be scavenged.

 ::: warning
 Scavenging is destructive.
 Once a scavenge has run, you cannot recover any deleted events except from a backup.
 :::

 ### Starting a scavenge

-EventStoreDB doesn't run Scavenges automatically.
-We recommend that you set up a scheduled task, for example using cron or Windows Scheduler, to trigger a scavenge as often as you need.

 You start a scavenge by issuing an empty `POST` request to the HTTP API with the credentials of an `admin` or `ops` user: